ShadowWhisperer/Remove-MS-Edge/README.md

 https://www.microsoft.com/en-us/edge
 ```

-Save this script anywhere, then run it as Admin.
+Run either the script or the executable, as Admin.